Robert-van-Engelen/Prolly/readme.md

 Note that the new line `1 "` starts a new program that is independent of the previous programs, even when the listing appears to be continuous.
 To verify, `LIST` only lists the last merged program's first lines.
+In this case:

+    LIST
+    1 "

 Complete the new program by adding a label "B" and the rest of the code: